-Despite these representations, we reviewed emails with the University of Waterloo professor leading the project that directly contradict Facedrive's statements.
+Despite these representations, we reviewed emails with the University of Waterloo professor leading the project which directly contradict Facedrive's statements.

 As of May 17th, almost a month after Facedrive's above April 20th announcement, the professor stated that a Memorandum of Understanding (MoU) was in place, but no agreement had been formalized and resources still needed to be allocated to the project.
 Note that according to Facedrive's April 20th announcement, the "developed" app was set to be released around this time.
-Instead, there apparently wasn't even an agreement in place to begin development.
+Contrary to these representations, there apparently was not even a final agreement in place to begin development.